 If you have a branded app, you will see an additional App Management section.
 The steps below will walk you through how to create your branded space or branded app.

 To get started, click on the space or app in your Builder Home dashboard (you may need to switch accounts near the top right depending on what space/app you are building).
-You will be taken to the Space Dashboard which is the central hub for all things space or app related.
-This will also be the place to visit when you are ready to submit your app to the stores!
+You will be taken to the Branding Dashboard which is the central hub for all things space or app related.
+This will also be the place to visit when you are ready to submit your app to the stores.

-Time for the fun part—setting up your color scheme!
+Time for the fun part—setting up your color scheme.
 Let's take a closer look.

 - There are 6 basic colors in each app theme